What should we do in these times to make ourselves feel better when it is impossible to visit home regularly?

 Once you get rid of your homesickness, you’ll be able to see everything around you in a new, more positive light.

 Each person has their way of overcoming homesickness, but here are a few strategies that can help you escape a little faster.

 10 Tips to deal with homesickness when living abroad

 1. Create a discovery list

 Do a little research on where you live and find a few places you can fully explore.
-For example, you can do some research on the top ten coffee shops in the city, best bakery with apple pie or favorite.
+For example, you can research the top ten coffee shops in the city, best bakery with apple pie, or favorite.

 Make a list of places or activities and challenge yourself to do or see all of this.